History of Lahore: British Raj

 Under British rule, Sir Ganga Ram (sometimes referred to as the father of modern Lahore) designed and built the General Post Office, Lahore Museum, Aitchison College, Mayo School of Arts (now the NCA), Ganga Ram Hospital, Lady Mclagan Girls High School, the chemistry department of the Government College University, the Albert Victor wing of Mayo Hospital, Sir Ganga Ram High School (now Lahore College for Women) the Hailey College of Commerce, Ravi Road House for the Disabled, the Ganga Ram Trust Building on Shahrah-e-Quaid-e-Azam, and the Lady Maynard Industrial School.
 He also constructed Model Town, a suburb that has recently developed into a cultural center for Lahore's growing socioeconomic elite.

-The city has built a new campus in quieter environments on the Canal Bank, but the old university buildings are still functioning.
+The city has built a new campus in quieter environments on the Nahr, but the old university buildings are still functioning.
 For the sake of entertainment, the British introduced horse-racing to Lahore.
 The first racing club, established in 1924, is called LRC or Lahore Race Club.

 Role in Independence

 Lahore enjoys a special position in the history of Pakistan Movement and Indian Independence Movement.
 The 1929 Congress session was held at Lahore.
 In this Congress, a resolution of "complete independence" was moved by Pandit Nehru and passed unanimously at midnight on 31 December 1929.
-On this occasion, the contemporary tricolor of India (with a chakra at its centre) was hoisted as a national flag, and thousands of people saluted it.

 Lahore prison was a place to detain revolutionary freedom fighters.
 Noted freedom fighter Jatin Das died in Lahore prison after fasting for 63 days in protest of British treatment of political prisoners.
 One of the martyrs in the struggle for Indian independence, Shaheed Sardar Bhagat Singh, was hanged in Lahore Jail.

-The most important session of the All India Muslim League, later the Pakistan Muslim League, the premier party fighting for Indian independence and the creation of Pakistan, was held in Lahore in 1940.
-Muslims under the leadership of Quaid-e-Azam demanded a separate homeland for Muslims of India in a document known as the Pakistan Resolution or the Lahore Resolution.
-During this session, Muhammad Ali Jinnah, leader of the league, publicly proposed the Two Nation Theory for the first time.
+The most important session of the All India Muslim League, later the Pakistan Muslim League, was held in Lahore in 1940.
+Muhammad Ali Jinnah, leader of the league, publicly proposed the Two Nation Theory for the first time and demanded a separate homeland for Muslims of India.

 The predominantly Muslim population supported Muslim League and Pakistan Movement.
 After the independence of Pakistan in 1947, the minority Hindus and Sikhs migrated to India while the Muslim refugees from India settled in the Lahore District.